snebl/e6AutoArchive/README.md

 ![Screenshot](images/image.png)

 - This program downloads **porn** from https://e621.net.
-- It's specifically made to manage a fairly large collection with ease.
+- Specifically made to manage a fairly large collection **and keep it up to date** with ease.
-- Instead of inputing tags, you **name folders after tag searches** to be automatically filled with the appropriate content.
+- Instead of inputting tags, you **name folders after tag searches** to be automatically filled with the appropriate content.
-- Faster than other programs since it doesn't need to redundantly check every file to see if it exists.
+- **Faster than other programs** since it doesn't need to redundantly check every file to see if it exists.
+- You don't have to install Python since I made this in JavaScript.
 - I didn't use a morbillion libraries to make this.
-- Null links are reconstructed so you don't need to provide a username or api key.
+- Null links are reconstructed so **you don't ever need to provide a username or api key**.
 - No telemetry.

 # Usage